Real-hackbard/Setup-Creator/README.md

 </br>

 ### Instructions:
-* To integrate your own files into the setup, you first need to create the *.res files.
+* To integrate your own files into the setup, you first need to create the "*.res" files.

 ```pascal
 program CustomInstaller;